jj5/kickass-crypto/README.md

 ## Exceptions and errors

-When an instance of one of:
+When an instance is one of:

 * `KickassSodiumRoundTrip`
 * `KickassSodiumAtRest`